Resident Assistant Selection

 RA Information Sessions

-Applications due on OrgSync.
-Application includes basic information, resume, and essay questions.
+Applications due on SetterSync.
+The application includes basic information, resume, and essay questions.
 References are also due on this day.
+We are providing a rubric to help guide you in answer the essay questions.

 New RA offers will go out by this date.
 Candidates will be notified via e-mail if they are being offered the RA position.
 Alternate positions will be offered as well.